whyliuxing/reverse-engineering-journal/README.md

   * Bits are read in blocks of six.
 The number represented by the 6 bits is used as an index into a 64-byte long string
   * One padding character may be presented at the end of the encoded string (typically =).
 If padded, length of encoded string will be divisible by 4
   * Easy to develop a custom substitution cipher since the only item that needs to be changed is the indexing string

+## *Breakpoints (12/5/16)*
+* Software breakpoint: debugger read and store the first byte of instruction and then overwrite that first byte with 0xcc (int 3).
+When CPU hits the breakpoint, SIGTRAP signal is raised, process is stopped, and internal lookup occurs and the byte is flipped back
+* Hardware breakpoints are set at CPU level, in special registers called debug registers (DR0 through DR7)
+  + Only DR0 - DR3 registers are reserved for breakpoint addresses
+  + Before the CPU attempts to execute an instruction, it first checks to see whether the address is currently enabled for a hardware breakpoint.
+If the address is stored in debug registers DR0–DR3 and the read, write, or execute conditions are met, an INT1 is fired and the CPU halts
+  + Can check if someone sets a hardware breakpoint by using GetThreadContext() and checks if DR0-DR3 is set
+* When a debugger is setting a memory breakpoint, it is changing the permissions on a region, or page, of memory
+  + Guard page: Any access to a guard page results in a one-time exception, and then the page returns to its original status.
+Memory breakpoint changes permission of the page to guard

 ## *C++ Reversing (12/13/16)*
 * C++ calling convention for this pointer is called thiscall: